From 21.06.2026 until the 30.08.2029

 Raiffeisenplatz 1 a, 56564 Neuwied

-Abraham and David Roentgen "Neuwied furniture" for Europe
+Abraham and David Roentgen "Neuwied Furniture" for Europe

-Abraham Roentgen (1711-1793) and his son David (1743-1807), the most important furniture artists of the 18th century, supplied the European royal courts between Paris and St. Petersburg with their then ultra-modern luxury furniture, the "Neuwied furniture".
-Their customers included the Russian Tsarina Catherine the Great, Kings Louis XVI of France and Frederick William II of Prussia, as well as Goethe's father.
-In rooms designed to match the furniture, numerous secretaries, transforming tables, chests of drawers, chairs and caskets, decorated with precious inlays and gilded bronze ornamentation as well as technical refinements, provide an excellent overview of the diversity of Neuwied production.
-The "Apollo Clock", a magnificent musical clock by David Roentgen, which he made together with the famous Neuwied clockmaker Peter Kinzing and delivered to the Russian Tsar's court in St. Petersburg, is outstanding.
-Portraits of the Counts and Princes of Wied in the 17th and 18th centuries as well as views and plans of the town of Neuwied document the founding and early development of the baroque residential town of Neuwied.
-The religious tolerance of the sovereign, Count Friedrich Alexander zu Wied, made it possible for the Moravian Church, to which Abraham Roentgen also belonged, to move in.
-The Roentgen-Kinzing collection is complemented by furniture from the Baroque and Rococo periods, the Biedermeier period in the early 19th century and the Art Nouveau period around 1900.
-Together with paintings, graphic art and arts and crafts objects, they provide an insight into the domestic culture of these eras.
+Abraham Roentgen (1711-1793) and his son David (1743-1807), the most significant furniture artists of the 18th century, supplied their then highly modern luxury furniture, the "Neuwied Furniture," to the European courts between Paris and St. Petersburg.
+Their clients included the Russian Empress Catherine the Great, King Louis XVI of France, King Frederick William II of Prussia, and even Goethe's father.
+In rooms designed to complement the furniture, numerous secretaries, convertible tables, commodes, chairs, and boxes, adorned with precious inlay work and gilded bronze decor as well as technical refinements, provide an excellent overview of the variety of Neuwied production.
+Outstanding is the "Apollo Clock," a magnificent musical clock by David Roentgen, which he created together with the famous Neuwied clockmaker Peter Kinzing and delivered to the Russian court in St. Petersburg.
+Portraits of the Counts and Princes of Wied in the 17th and 18th centuries, along with views and plans of the town of Neuwied, document the founding and early development of the baroque residence town of Neuwied.
+The religious tolerance of the ruler Count Friedrich Alexander of Wied allowed the immigration of the Moravian Brethren, to whom Abraham Roentgen also belonged.
+The Roentgen-Kinzing collection is supplemented by furniture from the Baroque and Rococo periods, from the Biedermeier era in the early 19th century, and from the Art Nouveau period around 1900.
+Together with paintings, graphics, and decorative arts objects, they provide insight into the living culture of these epochs.

 Friedrich Wilhelm Raiffeisen